-It opens for the season on Tuesday, Oct.
-26, 2021, and when the line starts forming at Knaus Berry Farms, it’s the true sign of fall in South Florida.
-This 50-year-old institution south of Miami has generations of devoted fans.
+Cinnamon rolls and the fall season are both back; Knaus Berry Farms reopens Oct.
+31. This 50-year-old institution south of Miami has generations of devoted fans.
 It’s a good stop for an Everglades trip or a day exploring the Redland.

 The historic agricultural area surrounding the Homestead entrance to Everglades National Park offers so many cool experiences — a park where you can see and sample exotic fruits, a historic village of shops and restaurants, a local tropical-fruit winery and famous fruit milkshakes and cinnamon rolls.